-I vividly encourage everyone to peruse and get familiar with the interactive TYCHOS models.
-It can safely be asserted that they are currently the only existing planetariums fully consistent with astronomical observation and physical reality.
+I vividly encourage everyone to peruse and get familiar with the TYCHOSIUM 3D interactive planetarium.
+It can safely be asserted that it is currently the only existing planetarium fully consistent with astronomical observations and physical reality.

 Here is a screenshot of the first working version of the Tychosium 2-D which was completed in early 2018:

 Please click here to interact with the program